Further Extensions Implemented for Expiring Licenses, Permits, Motor Vehicle Inspection Stickers, and Passenger Plate Registrations

 - Motor vehicle safety and emissions inspection stickers that expire on May 31, 2020 will now expire on July 31, 2020.
 While automotive repair and maintenance facilities continue to remain open as “essential services” and inspection stations may operate at their discretion, these annual inspections do not need to occur at this time.

 - All passenger plate registrations that will expire in May 2020, will now expire in July 2020.
 Registration renewals can continue to be performed online at Mass.Gov/RMV during this time.
 Customers seeking to do so in-person will not be able to make an appointment and should delay their visit to a Service Center at this time.

 - Professional credentials for School Bus Certificates, School Pupil Transport Licenses (7D), Inspector Licenses, Inspection Station Licenses, Driving Instructor Licenses and Driving School Licenses that expire in May 2020 will be extended for 90 days after the State of Emergency is lifted and do not need to be renewed at this time.

 These additional extenstions under Governor Charlie Baker’s declaration of a State of Emergency on March 10 replicate the ongoing measures the RMV is taking to reduce the need for customers to physically visit an RMV Service Center or one of its business partners’ facilities, allowing for social distancing by decreasing non-essential travel and customer volume.

 Below is a summary of newly announced (in bold) and existing extensions.

-Details on all of these extensions and additional information on RMV services and the RMV’s response to COVID-19 can be found here.
+View details on all of these extensions and additional information on RMV services and the RMV’s response to COVID-19.

 In this rapidly changing environment, please follow @MassRMV on Twitter to receive real-time updates to policy, services, and current Service Center status.